After “Peter Pan” was released in 1953, Walt Disney commenced his next production titled, “Lady and the Tramp.”

 Besides the titular duo, the characters are forgettable.
 That’s bad folks!
 I did not care for every single one.

 The First Act doesn’t actually kickstart the plot, until Lady’s owners’ newborn baby enters the picture.
 After half an hour in for the film’s total runtime of 1 hour & 18 minutes, you’re basically watching little to no plot point pushing forward.
-The problem with Lady And The Tramp’s pacing is lacking a “Three Act Structure.”
-If you’re gonna make movie, construct a character/story driven arc so that the audience are hooked.
+The problem with Lady and the Tramp’s pacing is lacking a “Three Act Structure.”
+If you’re gonna make movie, construct a character/story driven arc so the audience can follow along.
 I on the other hand, wasn’t invested with the titular characters.

 I know they’re dogs, but an early romance with Lady & The Tramp occurred.
 I’m able to understand their dialogue in English.
 How come they instantly hook up instead of slowly building up before they become an official couple.
 In real life, it’ll take a week or two for a pair to get to know one another, until a relationship is fully established.
 Disney is known for “early hookups.”
 Ugh!
 I hate this excessively forced trope.